How to Stain a Playset

-Outdoor children’s playsets provide endless summer fun for kids!
-Whether your playset is old or new, you can keep it looking great in the backyard by providing a fresh coat of stain every couple of years.
-The easiest way to stain a playset is to use a FLEXiO paint sprayer.
+Wooden outdoor playsets provide endless summer fun for kids!
+Whether your wood playset is old or new, you can keep it looking great in the backyard by providing a fresh coat of stain every couple of years.
+The easiest way to stain a wood outdoor playset is to use a FLEXiO paint sprayer.

 Clean and Prep the Playset

 Start by cleaning and prepping the wooden playset for staining.
 Begin by power washing the entire playset to remove built up dirt and grime.
 You can do this the weekend before staining so that the wood has the entire week to fully dry.

 Next, remove any decoration or part of the structure that you don’t wait stained.
 This can include the playset swings, faux “rocks” if your playset has a rock wall, and bolt coverings.
 You should also cover things that can’t be easily removed such as the brackets or accents like a steering wheel, telescope and slide.

 Sand the entire playset to give the fresh coat of stain a better surface to adhere to.
 This will also help remove any old, worn pieces of wood that might cause splinters.
 Focus on the main areas that kids are going to be touching and climbing such as the railings and climbing wall.